7ubi/zip_cracker/README.md

 A tool to get the password of a password-protected zip file.

+## Disclaimer

+This project was made for educational purposes only!

 ## Install requirements

 1. Navigate to the projects' location in the console.